lludo/SwiftSunburstDiagram/README.md

 ## Todo

-- [ ] Configure arcs with a percentage instead of a width
 - [ ] Update arc computation to have infinite number of circles
-- [ ] Add option for min arc percentage (if less, show data in grouped in "other")
+- [ ] Implement arc margin configuration property
-- [ ] Add option to show un-assigned if total of arcs is less than 100%
 - [ ] Add option to select an arc
 - [ ] Add option to navigate by clicking an arc to see more detail
-- [ ] Add option for max number of rings to display
+- [ ] Implement option for max number of rings to display
-- [ ] Add option to have collapsed rings (to show more layers with less data)
+- [ ] Implement option to have collapsed rings (to show more layers with less data)
-- [ ] Add option to configure the number of expanded / collapsed rings displayed
+- [ ] Implement option to configure the number of expanded / collapsed rings displayed
-- [ ] Add option to configure the size of central / expended / collapsed rings
+- [ ] Implement option to configure the size of central / expended / collapsed rings
+- [ ] Implement option for min arc percentage (if less, show data in grouped in "other")
-- [ ] Get currently selected ring
+- [ ] Add option to get currently selected ring
 - [ ] Add selection callbacks
-- [ ] Refactor arc color management to have better flexibility
+- [ ] Compute arc colors if not provided by nodes
+- [ ] Add option to show un-assigned if total of arcs is less than 100%
 - [ ] Add rounded corners option for arcs with margins?